carj/pyPreservica/docs/admin.rst

     print(user['Email'])

-Create a CSV report containing details of all users within the tenancy
+Create a CSV/Spreadsheet report containing details of all users within the tenancy, the report has the following columns, UserName, FullName, Email, Tenant, Enabled, Roles

 .. code-block:: python